 Learning to play a string instrument like the violin takes a lot of practice.
 During the first year of training in particular, beginner violin students can find it a challenge to cope with all of the new ideas.
 Not only must you learn new physical skills, if you’ve never studied music before, there are a number of new musical concepts to grasp, such as notation and intonation.
 These skills take time to develop.

 Fortunately, technology can make your path a little easier.
 Although the violin is centuries old, there are a number of new ways to learn its fundamentals.
-In fact, mobile apps can help you learn even if you don’t have access to your violin.
-New apps for violinists are being developed every year, and they are designed to strengthen sight reading skills, intonation training, and even finger placement.
-Apps like these give beginner violin students a fun way to enhance training and master new concepts faster for accelerated development.
-Whether you carry an iPhone or an android device, there are apps for violinists that can transform your abilities.
+Since new mobile apps and online sites for violinists are being developed every year, we decided it was time for an update on ways to use technology to advance your music theory and violin skills.
+Apps like these give violin students a fun way to enhance training and master new concepts faster for accelerated development.

 Use with Your Violin

 This is an iPhone app designed to help beginner violin students get the most from their practice sessions.
 Designed with the Suzuki method and developed by a number of teachers and performers, this free app has over 500 video lessons that complement the Suzuki School, Volume 1 sheet music.
 It includes note-by-note annotations and emphasizes fundamental concepts of correct rhythm, fingering, posture, and bowing techniques.